Helsinki-NLP/OpusFilter/README.md

-The example below shows code for simple filter that calculates the proportion of uppercase letters in the sentences, and accepts the pair only if both sentences have less than 50% (or given threshold) of uppercase characters:
+The example below shows code for simple filter that calculates the proportion of uppercase letters in the sentences, and accepts the pair only if all sentences have less than 50% (or given threshold) of uppercase characters:

 ```python